mozerpol/NotesFromLearning/learningVerilog/README.md

                       // within rising clk edge
 ```

-Loop **repeat** acts the specified number of times and must include the number
+Loop **repeat** <a name="219"></a> acts the specified number of times and must
-of repetitions.
-The number of repetitions is calculate in the first executing of
+include the number of repetitions.
+The number of repetitions is calculate in the
-repeat loop, example: <br/>
+first executing of repeat loop, example: <br/>
 ```Verilog
 initial begin
    counter = 0;